awesomerank/awesomerank.github.io/lists/markets/awesome-ruby.md

 * [MailCatcher](http://mailcatcher.me) - Catches mail and serves it through a dream.
 * [MailForm ★734](https://github.com/plataformatec/mail_form) - Send e-mail straight from forms in Rails with I18n, validations, attachments and request information.
 * [Mailman ★908](https://github.com/mailman/mailman) - An incoming mail processing microframework in Ruby.
+* [Maily ★231](https://github.com/markets/maily) - A Rails Engine to manage, test and navigate through all your email templates of your app, being able to preview them directly in your browser.
 * [Markerb ★199 ⏳1Y](https://github.com/plataformatec/markerb) - Allows you to render multipart e-mails from a single template written in Markdown.
 * [Pony ★1053 ⏳1Y](https://github.com/benprew/pony) - The express way to send mail from Ruby.
 * [premailer-rails ★1008](https://github.com/fphilipe/premailer-rails) - CSS styled emails without the hassle.